 A signal lamp indicating a status by lighting up or extinguishing

-Solder terminals bent towards the inside, used for SMT components
+Solder terminal bent inward, used for SMT components

 Abbreviation of Joint Electron Device Engineering Council.
-The JEDEC Solid State Technology Association (in short, JEDEC) is a US organisation for the standardisation of semiconductors.
-One of its fields of activity is the definition of binding standards for soldering (example: JEDEC 20D soldering standard with RoHS conformity).
+The JEDEC Solid State Technology Association (JEDEC) is a US organization for the standardization of semiconductors.
+One of its fields of activity is the definition of binding soldering standards (example: JEDEC 20D soldering standard with RoHS conformity).

 Just in Time

-Short-travel mains switch for low-profile data entry systems, overall height of RAFI KN 19: 9.2 mm
+Short-travel mains switch for flat data input systems, overall height of RAFI KN 19: 9.2 mm

-Key Product Characteristic: A key product characteristic is a special identification of a feature entered in the drawing.
+Key Product Characteristic: A key product characteristic is a special marking of a characteristic in the drawing.
 For example, it can be dimensional information or material information as well as a corresponding purity class (residual contamination definition).
-More detailed information on the features used sometimes differ very widely depending on the OEM.
-(Most can be found in i-Qpedio as abbreviations)
+More detailed information on the characteristics used sometimes differs very widely depending on the OEM.
+(Most can be found as abbreviations in i-Qpedio)

-A switching element provided with a priority function, where the key is used as the actuator.
-For its keylock switches, RAFI only uses key cylinders from reputed keylock system manufacturers.
+Actuator with authorizations.
+The key is used as a control part.
+For its keylock switches, RAFI only uses key cylinders from renowned keylock system manufacturers.
 Keylock switches are open mechanical systems that can require operator maintenance depending on the ambient conditions.
-We rely on our suppliers to define what constitutes appropriate service.
+We refer to our suppliers’ instructions for the appropriate service.

 Visible actuating area of a key which is removeable, legendable, opqaque, translucent or transparent

 A signal-generating switching element closing (or opening) a circuit when operated.
-The circuit opens (or closes) again after it is operated again.
+The circuit opens (or closes) again after operation.

-A luminous element with artificial light used for illumination
+A luminous element with an artificial light source used for illumination

-An element which can accommodate a standard luminous element with a specific base
+An element which can accommodate a standard luminous element with a socket

-A recommended legending technique for use when complete keyboards are needed with different layouts, for example.
-The legending program is issued by RAFI here.
-The keyboards can then be legended in short order on request.
+This type of legending is recommended e.g. when complete keyboards with different layouts are required.
+RAFI issues a legending program for this.
+The keyboards can then be legended as required in a short time.
 This type of legending is also suitable for medium to large quantities.

 Lean Capacity Rate: The required daily output of a process.

-A light emitting diode, for example used for indicating a signal status.
-LEDs can be operated either with direct current (DC) or with alternating current (AC).
+A light-emitting diode used, for example, to indicate a signal status.
+LEDs can be operated either with direct current (DC) or alternating current (AC).

-A special LED-type luminous element for RAFIX 22 FS control components when switching elements are used with a quick-connect terminal
+A special LED luminous element for RAFIX 22 FS control components when switching elements with a quick-connect terminal are used

-A brand name for RAFI keyswitch series, which have been offered as mono-elements for over 35 years.
+Brand name for RAFI key switch series which have been supplied as mono-elements for over 35 years.
 The current LUMOTAST series include: LUMOTAST FK, LUMOTAST 22, LUMOTAST 25, LUMOTAST 75

 An emergency stop button suitable for mounting to the front side